 Know where you’re headed and map a route to get there.

-You may not know exactly where your action research may stop along the way, but you need have a general destination in mind.
-Your plan should be specific enough for you to be able to see if youre hitting milestones, but flexible enough that you make room for detours and side trips.
+You may not know exactly where your action research may stop along the way, but you need to have a general destination in mind.
+Your plan should be specific enough for you to be able to see if you are hitting milestones, but flexible enough that you make room for detours and side trips.
 Knowing where you want to go allows you to ask good questions and line up the kind of personal support you need to get there.

 Dare to take the road less traveled.